 Jordan W. Reece is an Associate at JFB Legal.
 He has experience with trial and document preparation in a civil and criminal context, for both state and federal courts.
-He currently serves on William & Mary’s Business Law Review and is Team Captain of the ABA Student Tax Law Challenge team.
+Mr. Reece served on William & Mary’s Business Law Review and was Captain of the ABA Student Tax Law Challenge Team.
 Prior to joining JFB Legal, Mr. Reece worked as a Law Clerk at Parrish Snead Franklin Simpson on issues ranging from landlord/tenant disputes, to contract revocation, and establishing the existence of an implied-in-fact contract in the absence of formal writing.
 Mr. Reece has also provided pro bono assistance through one of William & Mary’s clinics, helping low-income residents navigate the complexities of the Internal Revenue Service’s tax code.

 - ABA Student Tax Law Challenge Team, Captain

 University of Mary Washington, B.A., Philosophy, B.A.
 English, 2011, summa cum laude

 - Phi Beta Kappa Scholar